kou64yama/druid/integration-tests/README.md

     "hadoopTestDir": "<name_of_dir_containing_batchHadoop1>"
 ```

-Run the test using ./mvnw:
+Run the test using mvn:

 ```
-  ./mvnw verify -P int-tests-config-file -Dit.test=ITHadoopIndexTest
+  ../mvnw verify -P int-tests-config-file -Dit.test=ITHadoopIndexTest
 ```

 In some test environments, the machine where the tests need to be executed
 cannot access the outside internet, so mvn cannot be run.
 In that case,
-do the following instead of running the tests using ./mvnw:
+do the following instead of running the tests using mvn:

 ### Compile druid and the integration tests